 Many monasteries had been strategically built in certain locations beside lakes, in forest woods or even on small islands.
 This would allow the resident monks to live a quiet life in spiritual reflection without getting caught up in everyday public life.

 Monasteries were like small villages usually enclosed by stone walls.
-This was not only for the monks to isolate themselves more but it also gave protection from raiders as monasteries were places that valuable items could be found.
+This was not only for the monks to isolate themselves more but it also gave protection from raiders as the monasteries were places that valuable items would be stored.
 Monks even went even further to secure their riches by adding high round towers within their grounds.

 In a small plot of land monasteries contained a number of buildings such small churches, accommodation huts and even a graveyard contained within the walls of the monasteries.
 These little villages would allow monks to survive the elements of nature but also to lead a religious lifestyle in a remote place.